The bar at Meadowlark

 Advertising

 In a city where faded Old Style signs swing outside of beloved dive bars and lines snake around the block at trendy cocktail lounges, the best bars in Chicago act as meeting places, date locales and venues for celebrations.
-With so many great places to grab a beverage, our list of our all-time favorite bars around town is expansive—and inclusive of taprooms at Chicago breweries, wine bars uncorking bottles of red and white as well as the finest cocktail bars Chicago has to offer.
+With so many great places to grab a beverage, our list of our all-time favorite bars around town is expansive—and inclusive of taprooms at Chicago breweries, wine bars uncorking bottles of reds and whites, as well as the finest cocktail bars Chicago has to offer.
 In a city that's packed with places to belly up and have a drink, these watering holes shine extra bright and boozy.
 Take a look at the best bars in Chicago and find the perfect destination for your next night out.

 RECOMMENDED: The best whiskey bars in Chicago